Sign in

 Ask Fintool Equity Research AI

-Tsan-Yu Hsieh's questions to Zealand Pharma A/S (ZLDPF) leadership
+Tsan-Yu Hsieh's questions to Zealand Pharma A/S/ADR (ZLDPF) leadership

-Tsan-Yu Hsieh's questions to Zealand Pharma A/S (ZLDPF) leadership • Q1 2025
+Tsan-Yu Hsieh's questions to Zealand Pharma A/S/ADR (ZLDPF) leadership • Q1 2025

 Question

-Tsan-Yu Hsieh of William Blair asked about Zealand's strategy for designing clinical studies to address the weight maintenance opportunity for petrelintide.
+Tsan-Yu Hsieh of William Blair asked about the company's strategy for designing clinical studies to address the weight maintenance opportunity for petrelintide, and whether this would be explored in Phase II or Phase III.

 Answer

-President and CEO Adam Steensberg emphasized that weight maintenance is a key differentiator, as current therapies see high discontinuation rates.
-He noted petrelintide's potential for better GI tolerability and a satiety-based mechanism could improve long-term adherence.
-Chief Medical Officer David Kendall added that future studies will focus on clinical utility, potentially exploring switches from incretin-based therapies and leveraging amylin's leptin sensitization mechanism for higher quality weight loss.
+CEO Adam Steensberg emphasized that the maintenance phase is a key differentiator, as petrelintide's satiety mechanism is better tolerated long-term than the appetite suppression of GLP-1s.
+Chief Medical Officer David Kendall added that future studies will be 'clinically practical,' potentially assessing switches from incretins to amylins and leveraging amylin's leptin sensitization to maintain higher quality weight loss.

 Ask Fintool Equity Research AI

-Tsan-Yu Hsieh's questions to Lantheus Holdings Inc (LNTH) leadership
+Tsan-Yu Hsieh's questions to Lantheus Holdings (LNTH) leadership

-Tsan-Yu Hsieh's questions to Lantheus Holdings Inc (LNTH) leadership • Q1 2025
+Tsan-Yu Hsieh's questions to Lantheus Holdings (LNTH) leadership • Q1 2025

 Question